crusader290/ping_bash/README.md

 # Server Status Indicator

-Using bash shell ping to server and show time, ip and status
+Using bash shell ping to show server, time, ip and status

 # Notes
 Output constantly clears and refreshes (single line), as opposed to continuously printing output (multiple lines).